-Please make efforts to support these businesses–and spread the word in your various networks!
+Please make efforts to support these entities–and spread the word in your various networks!
 A SURJ member has had direct communication with each of these businesses owners and they are excited to be highlighted by the Des Moines chapter.

 (Also, if you have a business you would like to nominate for the spotlight, please forward the information to a member of the leadership team.)